UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 and global shortwave radiation, air temperature, relative humidity, urban geometry and geographical information (latitude, longitude and elevation).
 Additional vegetation and ground cover information can also be used to imporove the estimation of T\ :sub:`mrt`.
-Below is a flowchart of the model.
+Below is a simplified flowchart of the model.

 .. figure:: /images/SOLWEIG_flowchart.png